Inis Oirr, Ireland Day Trip to Aran Islands' Inisheer from Doolin by JetSettingFools.com

 The rusty Inisheer Boat Wreck, Ireland

-Without a doubt, one of the most unique things to do on Inis Oirr is the visit the Plassey Shipwreck.
-The rusting Inisheer shipwreck sits on the eastern coast of the island, where it floated ashore in the 1960s.
+Without a doubt, one of the unique things to do on Inis Oirr is the visit the Plassey Shipwreck.
+The rusting Inisheer shipwreck sits on the eastern coast, where it floated ashore in the 1960s.

 #3 Look Up at the Inis Oirr Lighthouse